kinexdev/KinexDev/README.md

 I like coding and game dev, those are my hobbies.

-I code in are mostly C#, i like language development and i'm actually making an lang called [meow](https://github.com/KinexDev/Meow) in my freetime, i also messing around with lua and it's dialects.
+I code in are mostly C#, i like language development and i'm actually making an lang called [meow](https://github.com/KinexDev/Meow) in my freetime, i also love messing around with languages like lua and it's dialects.

 I know most common engines like Unity, Unreal (c++), Godot and flax etc